canmet-energy/btap_batch/README.md

 ## Configuring BTAP Batch
 Instructions for configuring your btap_batch and creating a build environment can be found [here](docs/configure.md)

+## Building Type Geometries
+BTAP has a array of pre-developed building geometries for building types.
+These models already have full geometries and space types assigned to spaces.
+So you can use these immediately for analysis.
+However, you can also create your own building type geometry and space type assignments.
+More inforation on geometries is [here](docs/geometry_library.md)

 ## Analysis Workflow Examples
  * [Optimization](docs/optimization.md): Run a genetic optimization for a fixed number of runs and generations based.